hlk-1135/object-CXR/README.md

 > Our annotations use a Cartesian pixel coordinate system, with the origin (0,0) in the upper left corner.
 The x coordinate extends from left to right; the y coordinate extends downward.

 ## Download
-The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC)
+The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC).
+The imaging data has been anonymousized and free to download for scientific research and non-commercial usage.

 ## Evaluation